RaitCode/Functional-Test-System-for-Arduino-Using-NI-MyDAQ/README.md

 **LabVIEW Design Techniques**
 The LabVIEW program integrates several advanced programming techniques to ensure maintainability, modularity, and scalability:

-Event-Driven State Machine (EDSM) architecture
+•Event-Driven State Machine (EDSM) architecture
-Use of SubVIs for modular code structure
+•Use of SubVIs for modular code structure
-Queues for efficient inter-process communication
+•Queues for efficient inter-process communication
-Type Definitions (TypeDefs) to ensure consistent data types across the application
+•Type Definitions (TypeDefs) to ensure consistent data types across the application
 These techniques demonstrate solid software engineering practices and ensure the test system is responsive and easy to extend.

 **Hardware Used**